Situated Natural Language Explanations: Abstract

 \section{Abstract}

 Natural language is among the most accessible tools for explaining decisions to humans, and large pretrained language models (PLMs) have demonstrated impressive abilities to generate coherent natural language explanations (NLE).
 The existing NLE research perspectives do not take the audience into account.
 An NLE can have high textual quality, but it might not accommodate audiences' needs and preference.
-To address this limitation, we propose an alternative perspective, \textit{situated NLE}, including a situated generation framework and a situated evaluation framework.
-On the generation side, we propose simple prompt engineering methods that adapt the NLEs to situations.
-In human studies, the annotators preferred the situated NLEs.
-On the evaluation side, we set up automated evaluation scores in lexical, semantic, and pragmatic categories.
-The scores can be used to select the most suitable prompts to generate NLEs.
-Situated NLE provides a perspective to conduct further research on automatic NLE generations.\\ \textbf{Warning:} The explanations generated by LLMs may contain factually incorrect statements, and they do not reflect the attitudes of the authors.
+To address this limitation, we propose an alternative perspective, \textit{situated} NLE.
+On the evaluation side, we set up automated evaluation scores.
+These scores describe the properties of NLEs in lexical, semantic, and pragmatic categories.
+On the generation side, we identify three prompt engineering techniques and assess their applicability on the situations.
+Situated NLE provides a perspective and facilitates further research on the generation and evaluation of explanations.\\ \textbf{Warning:} The explanations generated by LLMs may contain factually incorrect statements, and they do not reflect the attitudes of the authors.